TylerHats/PyDF-AutoLinker/README.md

 ## 📂 Output

-If your source file is named `MyMagazine.pdf`, the script will leave your original file untouched and generate two new files in the same directory:
+If your source file is named `MyFile.pdf`, the script will leave your original file untouched and generate two new files in the same directory:
-* `MyMagazine-Online.pdf` (Fully hyperlinked for the web)
+* `MyFile-Online.pdf` (Fully hyperlinked for the web)
-* `MyMagazine-OnDemand.pdf` (Scaled and shifted for on demand print)
+* `MyFile-OnDemand.pdf` (Scaled and shifted for on demand print)

 ## ⚠️ Known Limitations & Testing Notes